iotaledger/identity.rs/documentation/docs/introduction.md

 ### Chapter 3.2: Verifiable Credentials (VC)

-Explains the VC standard from W3C, how to create and revoke VCs and how to use Verifiable Presentations.
+Explains the VC standard from W3C, how to create and revoke VCs, and how to use Verifiable Presentations.

 ### Chapter 3.3: DID Communications (DID Comm)